086290-xyz/tchb/docs/introduction.md

   some things while others come easily.
 Most important is to practice daily.
 For me practicing yoga and contortion sport has meant stopping the progress of EDS completely with all of it's symptoms.
-- that your strenght will improve
+- that your strength will improve
 - that your endurance will improve
 - that your pain treshold will improve remarcably
 - that your range of movement will improve dramatically